Genlight/demo-app_freeHeat/README.md

 ```bash
 docker-compose up
 ```
-and in a another one, start the application server:
+and in another one, start the application server:
 ```bash
 mvn spring-boot:run
 ```